Skip to content

 How to Make a Scanned PDF Searchable with OCR

 You scanned a stack of contracts, opened one in your PDF viewer, pressed Ctrl+F to find a clause — and nothing happened.
-The search bar says "0 results" even though you can clearly see the words on the page.
-That's because your scanner captured a picture of each page, not the actual text.
-OCR fixes this by reading the image and generating a searchable text layer.
+The scanner captured a picture of each page, not actual text.
+OCR can recognize those characters, but making the PDF itself searchable also requires writing that text back into a new PDF layer.

 Why scanned PDFs aren't searchable